rwash/rwash.github.io/cv.md

 ### Invited Talks

-* Rick Wash, "Thinking about Phishing."
+* Rick Wash, "How to Catch a Phish."
 Talk for MSU IT Cybersecurity Awareness Month (2021)
 * Rick Wash, "Detecting Phishing Messages."
 At Sonoma State University CS Colloquium (2021)
 * Rick Wash, "Detecting Phishing."
 At MSU Extension All-Staff Meeting (2021)
 * Rick Wash, "Detecting Phishing and Social Engineering."
 At MSU IT Security Forum (2021)